Finite k-Transversals of Infinite Families of Fat Convex Sets: Introduction

+Helly's theorem is a well-known result in geometry which states that given a finite family $\cF$ of convex sets in $\mathbb{R}^d$, if the intersection of every $d+1$ sets from the family is nonempty, then there exists a point that lies in every set in the family.
+In other words, if $\cF$ is a finite family of convex sets satisfying the $(d+1,d+1)$-property with respect to the set of all points in $\RR^d$, then $\cF$ has a point transversal of size $1$.
+If $\cF$ contains infinitely many sets, then in addition to the sets being convex, we need the sets to be compact as well for Helly's theorem to hold.
+Alon and Kleitman~\cite{AlonK92} proved the following powerful generalization of Helly's theorem:

-Alon and Kalai~\cite{AlonK95} later proved the $(p, q)$-theorem for hyperplane transversal. \begin{theorem}[Alon-Kalai~\cite{AlonK95}: $(p,q)$-theorem for hyperplane transversal] For any three natural numbers $p\geq q\geq d+1$, $\exists c'=c'(p,q,d)$ such that if $\cF$ is a collection of compact convex sets in $\RR^d$ satisfying the $(p,q)$-property with respect to hyperplanes then there exists a hyperplane transversal for $\cF$ of size at most $c'$. \end{theorem} Unlike the case of hyperplane transversal Alon, Kalai, Matou\v{s}ek, and Meshulam~\cite{AKMM} gave an explicit construction showing the impossibility of getting a $(p,q)$-theorem, like Theorem~\ref{thm-Alon-Kalai-pq-hyperplane-transversal}, for $k$-transversal when $0< k < d-1$.
+\begin{theorem}[Alon-Kleitman~\cite{AlonK92}: $(p,q)$-theorem] For any three natural numbers $p\geq q\geq d+1$, $\exists c=c(p,q,d)$ such that if $\cF$ is a collection of compact convex sets satisfying the $(p,q)$-property in $\RR^d$ with respect to points, then there exists a finite-sized point transversal of $\cF$. \end{theorem} Results of the above kind are called $(p,q)$-theorems, where we have a family $\cF$ of sets in $\RR^d$, another family $\cG$ of sets, and $\cF$ satisfying the $(p,q)$-property with respect to $\cG$ implies the existence of a finite-sized subset $\cS$ of $\cG$ whose size is independent of the size of $\cF$, such that $\cS$ is a transversal of $\cF$.
+Alon and Kalai~\cite{AlonK95} proved a $(p,q)$-theorem for hyperplane transversals as well.